bumble-tech/appyx/documentation/interactions/usage.md

 }
 ```

-You can also make use of the `DraggableChildren` composable, if you have components that allow gestures to control them:
+You can also make use of the `DraggableAppyxComponent` composable, if you have components that allow gestures to control them:

 ```kotlin
 @Composable